syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

     ![Welcome wizard uninstall](WebInstaller/Step-by-Step-Installation_img2.png)

-    **Option 2: Uninstalling from Windows Control Panel**
+    **Option 2: Uninstall the WinUI from Windows Control Panel**

-	You can uninstall all the installed platforms by selecting the Syncfusion Essential Studio {version} entry from the Windows control panel, or you can uninstall WinUI alone by selecting the Syncfusion Essential Studio for WinUI {version} entry from the Windows control panel.
+	You can uninstall all the installed platforms by selecting the **Syncfusion Essential Studio {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall WinUI alone by selecting the **Syncfusion Essential Studio for WinUI {version}** entry (element 2 in the below screenshot) from the Windows control panel.

     ![Control Panel](WebInstaller/Step-by-Step-Installation_img22.png)

-	N> If the Syncfusion Essential Studio for WinUI {version} entry is selected from the Windows control panel, the Syncfusion Essential Studio WinUI alone will be removed, and the installer UI will not be displayed.
+	N> If the **Syncfusion Essential Studio for WinUI {version}** entry is selected from the Windows control panel, the Syncfusion Essential Studio WinUI alone will be removed and the below default MSI uninstallation window will be displayed.

-	**Uninstalling WinUI**
+	**Uninstalling WinUI alone**

 	![MSI entry](WebInstaller/Step-by-Step-Installation_img23.png)